tckjack/PollBotName/README.md

+#Poll with name bot
+Test to make a poll name list when people vote

 This PollBot is a simple PHP bot for Telegram that can create polls in groups.
 The bot uses the bot API:<br/>
 [https://core.telegram.org/bots/API](https://core.telegram.org/bots/API)